 Nicotine cannot be sold or supplied in Australia except in cigarettes and other tobacco and registered NRT products.
-As such, retailers can't legally sell e-cigarettes in local stores, and there are fines for selling it illegally.
+As such, retailers can't legally sell nicotine liquids for e-cigarettes in local stores, and there are fines for selling it illegally.

 So Australians who buy nicotine for e-cigarettes usually buy it online from overseas in small 'personal use' quantities, and that's not currently prohibited under Australian Customs law.
 However, some state laws override this, including Queensland and Victoria, where possession of nicotine liquid is currently banned.

-As for nicotine-free varieties, some states also ban the sale of products that look like cigarettes, including food and toys, and a case in WA upheld this law in relation to e-cigarettes.
+As for nicotine-free varieties, some states also ban the sale of products that look like cigarettes, including food and toys, and a case in WA upheld this law in relation to e-cigarette hardware.

 What's the story overseas?

 While smoking e-cigarettes appears to be safer than regular cigarettes, at least in the short term, there is not enough long-term research on their effects.
 For current non-smokers especially, it's best to avoid them until more is known about their safety.
 If you're trying to kick the habit, first try conventional NRT

 products or another approved method, such as counselling – call